 Insufficient Evidence to Rate Effectiveness for...

-- Applying to the skin as a plaster for wounds and boils.
+- Wounds and boils, when applied to the skin as a plaster.

 Natural Medicines Comprehensive Database rates effectiveness based on scientific evidence according to the following scale: Effective, Likely Effective, Possibly Effective, Possibly Ineffective, Likely Ineffective, and Insufficient Evidence to Rate (detailed description of each of the ratings).